hsyodyssey/Database-Blockchain-Papers/README.md

-# Blockchain and Database Related Paper List
+# Database and Blockchain Related Paper List
-The repo lists the recently papers of Blockchain, outsourcing database, and related crypto tech papers.
+The repo lists recently papers of Blockchain, Outsourcing Database, Database Transaction Management, Database with modern AI and Hardware, and other related crypto tech papers.

-Conference
+Inculding Conferences
 - OSDI
 - SIGMOD
 - VLDB